revectores/notes/engineering_science/computer_science/operating_system/unix/unix_process_control/unix_process_control.md

 by invoking `fork`, the process was duplicated to create a child, and the child starts running from the line `int rc = fork()`(not from the beginning of function, and this is somewhat impossible actually...).
 At this line, one `fork` call generates two values: for the parent, `fork` returns the pid of child if success, and for the child, `fork` returns 0.
 Hence, the conditional statement about `rc` helps us distingulish whether its the parent or child process.

-Notice that for the two different processes, the sequence of execution is not determinant, which is depends on the scheduling by CPU.
-As a result, the output for the given demo is not determined, the output from the child and the parent might exchange.
+Notice that the sequence of execution of parent process and child process is not determinant, depending on scheduling handling by operating system.
+As a result, the output for the demo above is not determined, the output from the child and the parent might exchange.

+The semantics of fork is complex and multiple examples shall be provided to show their significances in practice:

+- [fork_output_buffer_demo.md](fork_output_buffer_demo.md) shows that `fork` copies the output buffer from parent to child, which might lead to some unexpected behaviours.
-File [fork_file_sharing_example.md](fork_file_sharing_example.md) gives a more complex example relavent to the file descriptor sharing between parent process and its children, providing by APUE.
+- [fork_file_sharing_example.md](fork_file_sharing_example.md) gives a more complex example relavent to the file descriptor sharing between parent process and its children, providing by APUE.

-Due to the counterintuitive design of `fork`, the behaviour of the child process should be carefully taken care of. [a_fork_bug.md](a_fork_bug.md) gives an tricky bug (maybe not that tricky after we found it...) that caused by the misunderstanding about how `fork` works, raised during the development of shell.
+- [a_fork_bug.md](a_fork_bug.md) gives an tricky bug (maybe not that tricky after we found it...) that caused by the misunderstanding about how `fork` works, raised during the development of shell.